StephenClearyApps/DotNetApis/doc/setup.md

 - Upload reference assemblies and their xmldoc files to a `reference` container in the Azure Storage account.
   - Each set of reference assemblies should be in a NuGet short name folder, e.g., `sl5/`, `wp8/`, `wpa81/`, `win81/`, `net47/`.
   - Only the highest current version of reference assemblies is necessary; if you have `net47`, then you don't need to upload `net461`.
+  - Include all "Facade" assemblies as well as the true reference assemblies.
-  - Tip: AzCopy works great, e.g., `azcopy /Source:C:\refdlls /Dest:https://dotnetapisstorage.blob.core.windows.net/reference /DestKey:{key} /S`
+  - Tip: AzCopy works great, e.g., `azcopy /Source:C:\refdlls /Dest:https://dotnetapisstorage.blob.core.windows.net/reference /DestKey:{key} /S` and `azcopy /Source:C:\refdlls /Dest:http://127.0.0.1:10000/devstoreaccount1/reference /DestKey:Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw== /S /DestType:blob`
+- Execute `OpsFunction` with the request body `{ "type": "ProcessReferenceXmldoc" }` to process the reference dlls.